diantyapitaloka/Customer-Segmentation-Banking/README.md

 ## ☂️🌂🌞 Total Sales in the past 3 Years 🌞🌂☂️

 Total sales in the last 3 years is €405,580,520.
 That figure can be compared against business targets (if available) or with the previous period (if such data exists).
+Here is the objectives below:

 <img width="430" height="116" alt="image" src="https://github.com/user-attachments/assets/0546cfe4-87a0-4e8d-9a11-18c56188fc15" />